 Others are following in their footsteps.
 (See below for kids now in college).

 Nik was our first college graduate.
 After graduating top of his high school class in 2008, he went on to UC San Diego and graduated in 2012 with a degree in Biophysics.
-He now is a regional sales manager with a biomedical supply company.
+He is now a regional sales manager with a biomedical supply company in San Diego.
+Nik is also paying it forward as an EE volunteer and mentor, and he has also endowed scholarships for EE collegians.

 Marlene was accepted into a special high school program where she attended her first two years of college during her last three years of high school.
-She finished that program #1 in her class and delivered a beautiful commencement speech.
+She finished that program #1 in her class.
+She then followed Nik to UC San Diego, and went on to receive her Master's in Social Work from Cal State Dominguez Hills.
+She and husband Hilario, who also holds an MSW, are working at a prestigious clinic in San Bernardino.

 The kids are also marking successes in other post-high school endeavors.

-Edgar felt that the military was the best option for him.
-Following his high school graduation, he entered the US Marine Corp where he’s having a very successful career.
-Following a full tour as a Drill Instructor at Parris Island, he’s now in Okinawa running a motor pool.
+Following his high school graduation, Edgar entered the US Marine Corp where he had a distinguished career.
+Following a full tour as a Drill Instructor at Parris Island, he went to Okinawa to take charge of a motor pool.

 Willie Barrios took a different route, one which is proving to be a very good choice for him.
 Following his high school graduation, he started work in distribution where he set about learning the business.
 In 2012 he bought his first truck (with a loan from EE) and started his own business.
 Today he has three trucks and his business is thriving.